AXI0MH1VE/axiom-hive-ddm/README.md

 The **Axiom Hive DNS Defense Module (DDM)** is a deterministic network security framework that replaces probabilistic DNS threat detection with strict enforcement of authorized network behavior.
 Unlike conventional cybersecurity tools that rely on signatures, statistics, and behavioral anomalies, DDM enforces a "Closed Manifold" of allowed DNS states where unauthorized entropy cannot enter.

+### Current Status: Minimal Viable Component (MVC)

+To transition from a research-only project to an **incomplete, working, functional product for distribution**, we have implemented a basic, user-space proof-of-concept called the **Simple Manifold Filter**.
+This component demonstrates the core "Prove or Drop" logic of the DDM architecture using a predefined list of authorized domains.

+## Core Principles

+The **Axiom Hive DNS Defense Module (DDM)** is a deterministic network security framework that replaces probabilistic DNS threat detection with strict enforcement of authorized network behavior.
+Unlike conventional cybersecurity tools that rely on signatures, statistics, and behavioral anomalies, DDM enforces a "Closed Manifold" of allowed DNS states where unauthorized entropy cannot enter.

 ### Key Innovation

 DDM transitions DNS security from **"guess and score"** to **"prove or drop"**—implementing a **"Verify then Connect"** model rather than "Trust but Verify."